CharithaRathnayake/BLI/README.md

 For the EnPj language pair, a single evaluation dataset was created.

 ### English-Sinhala (EnSi)
-For the EnSi language pair, three evaluation datasets are included:
-1. **Google Translation-Based Dataset**: Generated using the Google Translation tool.
+For the EnSi language pair, one evaluation dataset was created using the Google Translation tool.
-2. **Human-Created High-Frequency Dataset**: Manually created for high-frequency words.
-3. **Human-Created Low-Frequency Dataset**: Manually created for low-frequency words.

 The process of creating these datasets, including the thresholds and methodologies used, is detailed in the paper.